hashicorp/terraform/website/docs/internals/json-format.html.md

 Use `terraform show -json <FILE>` to generate a JSON representation of a plan or state file.
 See [the `terraform show` documentation](/docs/commands/show.html) for more details.

--> **Note:** The JSON output format is experimental and subject to change.
-A `"format_version"` key is included in the output.
-The minor version portion will be incremented for compatible additions to the output, and the major version portion will be incremented for any format changes which require changes for correct processing.
+-> **Note:** The output includes a `format_version` key, which currently has major version zero to indicate that the format is experimental and subject to change.
+A future version will assign a non-zero major version and make stronger promises about compatibility.
+We do not anticipate any significant breaking changes to the format before its first major version, however.

 ## Format Summary